Deviated Nasal Septum

 What Is a Deviated Nasal Septum?

 Did you know that almost 80% of people have a deviated nasal septum due to genetics, injury or trauma?

 A deviated nasal septum is a condition of the nose where the thin wall of bone and cartilage that separates your left and right nasal cavities is displaced to one side, or crooked.
-This thin wall is referred to as your nasal septum and when it’s displaced, crooked, or deviated, it can make one of the nasal passages smaller, or more restricted, than the other.
+This thin wall is your nasal septum and when it’s displaced, crooked, or deviated, it can make one of the nasal passages smaller, or more restricted, than the other.
 There are many people living with a deviated septum that don’t seek treatment because they’re either asymptomatic or the symptoms they experience are only slightly uncomfortable.

 However, many people do suffer from a severe deviated nasal septum which can block one side of the nasal passage and result in reduced airflow.
 This makes breathing difficult and can lead to snoring and sleep apnea.
 A deviated septum can also cause additional oral or dental problems such as bad breath or tooth decay.

 Symptoms of a Deviated Nasal Septum